abhinavs/microrequests/README.rst

 while still working with requests’ clean APIs and mechanism.

-This is first version of microrequests and we intend to add more customisation for to consume microservices easily and efficiently.
+This is first version of microrequests and we intend to add more nifty ways to make consuming microservices easy and efficient.

 Installation
 ------------